Aizu lies northeast of Tokyo, about three hours away by train.

 It abounds in nature and has four distinctively colored seasons, but it is also the birthplace of Aizu lacquerware － traditional lacquerware craft with a history of more than 400 years.

-2006 was the year a movement occurred in the world of Aizu lacquerware.
+In 2006, a movement occurred in the world of Aizu lacquerware.

 It was "BITOWA", a new brand born out of the fusion between traditional techniques and modern sensibility.